Table of Contents

 3.2 CAMPUS AT-LARGE SENATORS

-There shall be four Senators chosen At-Large by the Faculty, including two At-Large Academic Senators and two Lecturer Senators.
+There shall be six Senators chosen at-large by the Faculty – two at-large Senators, two Lecturer Senators, and two statewide Senators.

 3.3 NOMINATION AND ELECTION

-The Structure and Functions Subcommittee shall solicit nominations for Statewide, At-Large Academic Senators, and Lecturer Senators.
-Additional nominations may be made on the floor of the Academic Senate, with the concurrence of the nominee.
-These nominations shall be published to the faculty and additional nominations may be made by any faculty member with the concurrence of the nominee within one week after such publication.
-There shall be at least twice the number of nominees to a given position as there are vacancies.
-Election shall be by majority vote.
-However, if there is only one nominee at the end of the above procedure, the Academic Senate can by a majority vote waive the requirement for twice the number of nominees for each position and authorize the holding of the election with only one nominee.
+The Structure and Functions Subcommittee shall solicit nominations for Statewide and at-large Senators and Lecturer Senators.
+Additional nominations may be made on the floor of the Senate, with the concurrence of the nominee.
+These nominations shall be published to the faculty, and additional nominations may be made by any faculty member with the concurrence of the nominee within one week after such publication.
+Election shall be by majority vote (see Article V, Section 2 for additional guidance).

 3.4 TERM

-Statewide and At-Large Academic Senators shall serve staggered three-year terms.
+Statewide and at-large Senators shall serve staggered three-year terms.
 The terms for each category shall be staggered either by agreement or by lot, under the supervision of the Chair of the Structure and Functions Subcommittee.
-One At-Large Senatorial term shall expire each year.
+One at-large Senatorial term shall expire each year.

 3.5 DUTIES OF AT-LARGE MEMBERS TO THE ACADEMIC SENATE

-At-large Representatives members are responsible to identify issues that cut across Schools and to look for patterns, potential consensus or differing implications.
-At-Large Representatives members are expected to communicate with the Schools and the faculty as a whole and to actively participate fully in the Senate proceedings.
-The Senate uses Robert’s Rules and At-Large Representatives should familiarize themselves with the process of the Senate.
+At-Large Representatives are responsible for identifying issues that cut across Schools and looking for patterns, potential consensus, or differing implications.
+At-large Representatives are expected to communicate with the Schools and the faculty as a whole and to actively participate in the Senate proceedings.
+The Senate uses Robert’s Rules, and Representatives should familiarize themselves with the process of the Senate.

 3.6 DUTIES OF STATEWIDE SENATORS